Material or financial aid?

 A transfer based on other grounds than medical reasons can be requested if it is not possible to adapt the assigned place to the individual needs of the asylum seeker and if he/she meets one of the following criteria:

 - A close family member (e.g. partner or minor children) lives in another reception centre on the Belgian territory.
-If the asylum seeker is categorised as vulnerable, the term “family member” can be broadened.
+The term “family member” can be broadened if the asylum seeker is categorised as vulnerable;

-- The asylum seeker feels isolated because he or she is the only person in the centre belonging to a certain nationality, or he or she is the only one speaking a certain language, and this has a clear impact on his/her psychological wellbeing.
+- The asylum seeker feels isolated because he or she is the only person in the centre belonging to a certain nationality, or he or she is the only one speaking a certain language, which clearly impacts their psychological wellbeing.

-Fedasil takes into consideration the procedural situation of the asylum seeker when deciding on such requests.
+Fedasil considers the asylum seeker’s procedural situation when deciding on such requests.
 Decisions refusing a transfer can be challenged in front of the Labour Court within 3 months.

 Allowances in individual reception facilities (NGO or LRI)